grafana/mimir/docs/blocks-storage/querier.md

   # sharding on read path is disabled).
   # CLI flag: -querier.shuffle-sharding-ingesters-lookback-period
   [shuffle_sharding_ingesters_lookback_period: <duration> | default = 0s]

+  # The maximum number of concurrent queries.
+  # CLI flag: -querier.max-concurrent
+  [max_concurrent: <int> | default = 20]

+  # The timeout for a query.
+  # CLI flag: -querier.timeout
+  [timeout: <duration> | default = 2m]

+  # Maximum number of samples a single query can load into memory.
+  # CLI flag: -querier.max-samples
+  [max_samples: <int> | default = 50000000]

+  # Enable the @ modifier in PromQL.
+  # CLI flag: -querier.at-modifier-enabled
+  [at_modifier_enabled: <boolean> | default = false]

+  # The default evaluation interval or step size for subqueries.
+  # CLI flag: -querier.default-evaluation-interval
+  [default_evaluation_interval: <duration> | default = 1m]

+  # Active query tracker monitors active queries, and writes them to the file in
+  # given directory.
+If any queries are discovered in this file during startup,
+  # it will log them to the log file.
+Setting to empty value disables active
+  # query tracker, which also disables -querier.max-concurrent option.
+  # CLI flag: -querier.active-query-tracker-dir
+  [active_query_tracker_dir: <string> | default = "./active-query-tracker"]

+  # Time since the last sample after which a time series is considered stale and
+  # ignored by expression evaluations.
+  # CLI flag: -querier.lookback-delta
+  [lookback_delta: <duration> | default = 5m]
 ```

 ### `blocks_storage_config`